nmeri17/suphle-docs/src/docs/v1/service-coordinators/index.md

 }
 ```

 The most simplistic service coordinator, such as the one defined above, will return a self contained response.
+It is this response that will be attached as response body of the `Json` renderer declared in the route collection.

-For POST and GET requests however, we want to validate input, lift it into a DTO, before sending it to a waiting service.
-We'll look at the designated location for these roles, starting with the first.
+In the real world, however, it's pertinent that input is validated, before utilizing it in sensitive areas such as our internal, trusted DTO, or a service with unrestricted access to the database.
+We'll look at the designated location for these roles below, starting with validation.

 ## Validating incoming requests